chubi-x/pearpop-clone/README.md

 # Pearpop Clone ![](public/logo.png)

-This is a clone of the pearpop register,login, and challenges page built with ReactJs.
+This is a pearpop clone built with ReactJs.

 # Resources ⚙️